Please note the following requirements related to prerequisite course work:

 This course should include the following content areas: elementary descriptive statistics on a sample of measurements, probability, binomial and normal distributions, sampling from populations, and simple problems of statistical inference.
 Biomedical statistics, education statistics or business statistics courses are acceptable.

-The following courses are not required for admission, and grades from these courses will not be included in any science/math or prerequisite GPA calculations.
-However, our faculty believes that incoming students will benefit tremendously from having taken these courses.
-Therefore, we strongly recommend these courses to prospective applicants.
+The following courses are not required for admission, and grades from these courses will not be included in any prerequisite GPA calculations.
+However, our faculty believes incoming students will benefit tremendously from having taken these courses.
+Therefore, we strongly recommend these courses to prospective applicants: